 • Made of high-quality composite construction, they resist all sorts of weather, scratches and dents.

-• Are heavy and sturdy with a more traditional look.
+• Wood front doors are heavy and sturdy with a more traditional look.

 • Can be painted or stained for a natural, warm appearance.